ucdavis-bioinformatics-training/2020-Epigenetics_Workshop/base/welcome.md

 ### Workshop Goals

-This workshop is an end-to-end exploration of three popular types of epigenetic experiments: whole genome bisulfite sequencing, ChIP-Seq, and ATAC-Seq.
+This workshop is an end-to-end exploration of three popular types of epigenetic experiments: ChIP-Seq, ATAC-Seq, and whole genome bisulfite sequencing (WGBS).

+* End to End understanding of the basics
+  * Lectures/Discussions
+  * Technologies use
+  * Experimental design
+  * Cost estimation
+  * Workflow
+  * Data reduction
+  * Data analysis

+* To work through complete experiments, starting from raw data to completion, including making a few figures.

 * Goal is 30-40% lecture/discussion 60-70% hands-on